An interactive course for private school teachers of all levels

 How This Course Works

-Mike and Barbara will pace the course so that everyone will be given the same tasks at the same time.
-Participants have the freedom to complete their individual work when their schedule allows, while having access to a cohort of fellow learners to ask questions and discuss the tasks at hand.
+Mike and Barbara will pace the course to give everyone the same tasks at the same time.
+Participants have the freedom to complete their individual work when their schedule allows, while having access to a cohort of fellow learners to ask questions and discuss the tasks.

-Teachers can expect to spend about 45 minutes to one hour per weekday (about 3-5 hours per week) working on the course, with the actual amount depending on their level of engagement in discussion boards, the complexity of the project(s) they take on, and the time they feel they can commit.
+Teachers can expect to spend about 45 minutes to one hour per weekday (about 3-5 hours per week) working on the course.
+The actual amount will depend on each participant's engagement level in discussion boards, the complexity of the project(s) they take on, and the time they can commit.

-This course covers the principles of both effective blended (classroom and online) and 100% online learning design, and provides suggestions for how teachers can facilitate their classes in the 2020-2021 school year.
+This course covers the principles of both effective blended learning (classroom and online) and 100% online.
+We'll suggest ways teachers can facilitate classes in the 2020-21 school year.

 Teachers will learn how to differentiate between learning activities that can successfully be used in the classroom, and those that work well in a distance learning format.
 Teachers will explore ideas for expanding the use of formative assessment to better support student learning at a distance.